Our PhD programme has a single intake in October, with up to 18 places available in October 2023.

 Complete your application for admission to the university, available here.

-Some of the questions may be the same as on the Part 1 form – please fill them in anyway.
-You will also be asked to you to upload a CV and a personal statement – to save yourself time and effort you can use the document you downloaded at Part 1 above.
-You may upload a different document if you prefer, but this will not be seen by the shortlisting or interview panel.
+Some of the questions on the SIMS form may be the same as on the CDT Part 1 form – please fill them in anyway.
+You will also be asked to you to upload a CV and a personal statement – to save yourself time and effort you can use the copy of your answers at Part 1 above.
+You may upload a different document if you prefer, but this will not be seen by the shortlisting or interview panel although it will stay with your university records.

-- your academic certificates and transcripts*,
+- your academic certificates and transcripts

 Interviews